 John is the king when it comes to cooking outside.
 He was a great boy scout, and when we went camping, we always ate in style.
-Maybe not Herb Roasted Chicken, but we ate a heck of a lot better than most.
+Maybe not Grilled Herb Butter Chicken, but we ate a heck of a lot better than most.

 John prepped the bird by spatchcocking it.
-It makes me giggle like a preadolescent boy when I say spatchcock.
-I am so mature.
 To do this, take a pair of good kitchen shears or a boning knife and cut through the bird on each side of the backbone and remove it.
 You then press down on the breastbone hard enough to flatten the bird out.

 Flattening the bird allows the dark meat and white meat cook at the same rate which keeps the white meat moist since you aren’t overcooking it while the dark meat cooks.
 I freeze the backbone and use it when I make chicken stock.